Wisconsin Science and Computing

 All summer research internships positions are paid at the standard student hourly rate, and are subject to the availability of funding by individual faculty or from university/industry sponsors.
 Our goal is to provide research internship opportunities to all WISCERS fellows, but we cannot guarantee funding for each of the students.

 Graduate student and faculty mentors are participating in this program as volunteers.
-We intend to recruit these mentors from all areas listed in our program description and will make every effort to pair you with mentors from the research area in which you express interest.
+We try to recruit these mentors from all areas listed in our program description and make every effort to pair you with mentors from the research area in which you express interest.
 However, we cannot guarantee that we will be able to pair you with a specific mentor or a specific research area, as this depends on the availability of mentors.

 To fully benefit from a program like this one, we expect you to participate in all of the associated activities.
 However, we understand that you may occasionally need to miss some of the activities due to other academic or personal commitments.

-We plan to have a cohort of around 15-20 students.
+We plan to have a cohort of around 20 students.

 The program will have in-person events at UW-Madison.
 Thus we encourage applications from students from the Madison/Milwaukee areas but might be able to accommodate students from other parts of Wisconsin as well.